DanielMFernandes/CCNA_Course_Notes/Course_Notes/SYSLOG.md

 SYSLOG OVERVIEW

 - SYSLOG is an INDUSTRY-STANDARD PROTOCOL for message logging
-- On NETWORK DEVICES, SYSLOG can be used to LOG EVENTS
+- On network devices, SYSLOG can be used to LOG EVENTS
     - Changes in INTERFACE status (UP / DOWN)
     - Changes in OSFP NEIGHBOUR STATUS (UP / DOWN)
     - System Restarts